-business firms to respond.
-The City of Chelsea is an Equal Opportunity Employer.
-Dylan Cook Chief Procurement Officer approved by the City, all in the amount of 5% of the bid payable to the "City of Chelsea."

-The City of Chelseo

-reserves the right to accept any proposal to reject any or all proposals and to waiv minor irregularities and or formalities as it deems to be in the best interest of the Gity.
+bach but must be accom-panied by a certified check, issued by a responsible bank or trust company.
+Or a bid bond duly executed by the bidder as principal and having as surely thereon approved by the City, all in the amount of 5% of the bid payable to the "City of Chelsea."
+The City of Chelseo reserves the right to accept any proposal to reject any or all proposals and to waiv minor irregularities and or formalities as it deems to be in the best interest of the City of the Gity.